 Our family is honored that this is the first such fund at AAHPM.
 The Academy welcomed our family and the legacy we wanted to create.
 In less than 4 months, the fund was created and supported through the generosity of our family, relatives, friends, members of AAHPM, and others who knew Alyssa.
 It was Alyssa herself who wanted these discussions to begin so that those unfortunate enough to follow in her footsteps might benefit.

-As soon as Dr. Sean Morrison made the opening remarks for this year’s Kathleen Foley Research Retreat in beautiful Torrey Pines Lodge in San Diego, I felt like I was home.
-Prior to coming to the retreat as an American Academy of Hospice and Palliative Medicine Research Scholar this year, I expected to have the opportunity to build my palliative care research network with a national cohort of peers and mentors committed to advancing the evidence base of palliative care.
-What I didn’t expect were the deep personal connections, the shared mission, and the fun!
+As soon as I heard the opening remarks for this year’s Kathleen Foley Research Retreat, I felt like I was home.
+I was able to attend the retreat as an American Academy of Hospice and Palliative Medicine Research Scholar.
+I expected to build my palliative care research network with a national cohort of peers and mentors committed to advancing the evidence base of palliative care.
+What I didn’t expect were the deep personal connections and the shared mission.

-After dinner and a good night’s sleep, we reconvened for a packed day 2.
-Our morning was focused on hearing the works in progress of prior cohorts of AAHPM research scholars, ACS grantees, and Kornfeld scholars.
-We had the opportunity to participate in round-robin poster sessions and to hear longer works in progress from grantees.
-The breadth of topics and methodologies reminded me of how deep our pool of talent and passion is in palliative care—and of the incredible potential for collaboration in advancing our field.
+The breadth of topics and methodologies presented over the two and a half-days reminded me of how deep our pool of talent and passion is in palliative care—and of the incredible potential for collaboration in advancing our field.

-I can’t believe the retreat was only two-and-a-half days long!
-It was one of the richest experiences I’ve had professionally.
-The information sharing was so exciting, but the sense of community and identity was even more valuable.
-Being in a group of people across career stages, disciplines, and institutions who shared a deep passion for palliative care research felt like a pivotal experience for my identity formation as a palliative care investigator.
-I return home with new ideas, new collaborations, and a deepened sense of my professional self.
+The opportunity that my AAHPM Research Scholarship provided was one of the richest experiences I’ve had professionally.
+The information sharing was exciting.
+The sense of community and identity was even more valuable.
+Being in a group of people across career stages, disciplines, and institutions who shared a deep passion for palliative care research was a pivotal experience for my identity formation as a palliative care investigator.
+I returned home with new ideas, new collaborations, and a deepened sense of my professional self.
 I’m incredibly grateful to the AAHPM for the Research Scholars program that made it possible for me to come here, to the mentors and colleagues I met and learned from, and to our palliative care community that continues to grow and innovate.

 In 2007, I began an incredible 13-year journey both personally and professionally as the CEO of AAHPM.
 I was familiar with hospice and palliative medicine early in my career from working for other medical specialty societies and the Alzheimer’s Association as well as from gerontology courses in college.